 Google Local SEO Audit Example PDF

-The pdf embedded below is an example of a typical SEO audit and will be similar to the report you received.
-You can download the example PDF or open this page in a separate window to follow along with the guide.
+The pdf embedded below is an example of a typical local SEO audit and will be similar to the report you received.
+You can download the example PDF or open this page in a separate window to follow along with the local SEO audit guide.
 An image of each section is also provided in the relevant section below.
 You can click each image to increase the viewing size.

 Local Business SEO Audit Guide & Tips